Hla Moe Aung

 Hla Moe Aung (born 22 December 1965) is a Burmese politician who served as Chief Minister of Ayeyarwady Region and Ayeyarwady Region Parliament MP for Myanaung Township Constituency No. 1.
 He was appointed as Chief Minister on January 18, 2018, after the resignation of the former chief minister Mahn Johnny.
 Hla Moe Aung is the vice-chair of the Township National League for Democracy.
-In 2021, following the 2021 Myanmar coup d'état, the State Administration Council appointed Tin Maung Win as the new Chief Minister.
-Hla Moe Aung was placed under house arrest.
+In 2021, following the 2021 Myanmar coup d'état, Hla Moe Aung was placed under house arrest.
+The State Administration Council appointed Tin Maung Win as the new Chief Minister.

 Early life and education

 Hla Moe Aung was born on 22 December 1965 to parents Kyi Win and Htwe Yi.
 He attended Yezin Agricultural University in 1983 and received his B.Ag in 1991.

 Political career

 During the 1988 Uprising, he served as the chairman of the Thapyegone District Students' Union and joined the National League for Democracy in 1989.
 In the 2012 by-elections, he was the chairman of the NLD Thapyegone's Election Campaign.